JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-spm-local-integration.md

 [//]: # (title: Using Kotlin from local Swift packages)

-In this tutorial, you'll learn how to add a dependency on a Kotlin framework in a local package in the Swift package manager.
+In this tutorial, you'll learn how to integrate a Kotlin framework from a Kotlin Multiplatform project into a local package in the Swift package manager.

-This is useful if you want to simultaneously connect your Kotlin Multiplatform module to several SPM modules in your Xcode project.
+This is a local integration method that can work for you if:

+* You've already set up a Kotlin Multiplatform project targeting iOS on your local machine.
+* You have local SPM modules in a separate iOS project in Xcode.

+In contrast with a standard direct integration method used in project wizards, here you'll add the `embedAndSignAppleFrameworkForXcode` task not to the build phase but as a pre-action in your project's build settings.

+This way, you don't need to build both the Kotlin Multiplatform and the iOS project to see the changes made in the common code.
+These changes will be reflected instantly, so you can easily use Kotlin code in the local Swift package.

 > If you aren't familiar with Kotlin Multiplatform, learn how to [set up the environment](multiplatform-setup.md)
 > and [create a cross-platform application from scratch](multiplatform-create-first-app.md) first.